wilfredinni/python-cheatsheet/docs/cheatsheet/lists-and-tuples.md

 ---
-title: Lists and Tuples - Python Cheatsheet
+title: Python Lists and Tuples - Python Cheatsheet
 description: In python, Lists are are one of the 4 data types in Python used to store collections of data.
 ---

-# Lists
+# Python Lists

 Lists are are one of the 4 data types in Python used to store collections of data.